Char-Hunt/Learning-Info-Sec/README.md

 ⚡Professional Experience Snapshot: Char Hunt⚡

-10+ YOE and certifications in Product Management and IT infrastructure analysis / IT Operations / ITGC / ITSM and Business IT Solutions throughout organizations ranging SMBs to Legal environments to Fortune 500 companies
+Several YOE and certifications in Product Management and IT infrastructure analysis / IT Operations / ITGC / ITSM and Business IT Solutions throughout organizations ranging SMBs to Legal environments to Fortune 500 companies

-Bachelor of Arts in Science & Humanities.
-Concentration: Communications
+Bachelor of Arts, Concentration: Communications

 Services offered: